CyanogenMod: Restructure and cessation of services

-A day after leaving, Stefanie Kondik wrote a blog post in which she stated that in hindsight, she had trusted and hired "the wrong people", who had not shared a common vision, and that she had ended up unable to prevent the failure of the company and the forming of a "new team" in its place.
+A day after leaving, Stefanie Jane wrote a blog post in which she stated that in hindsight, she had trusted and hired "the wrong people", who had not shared a common vision, and that she had ended up unable to prevent the failure of the company and the forming of a "new team" in its place.
 She drew attention to her own part in the failure, the loss of rights to the "CyanogenMod" name by the community, and to the rift in perception among Android developers ("The rest of the ROM community seems to be highly dependent on us, but simultaneously wants us dead.
 How on earth do you fix this?").
 She asked the community to consider forking and rebranding the source code, possibly with some form of crowdfunding based on the project's underlying popularity.

 On 23 December 2016, Cyanogen Inc. announced that it was shutting down the infrastructure behind CyanogenMod.
 This was shortly followed by news that the main CyanogenMod project would migrate, renaming itself as "LineageOS".
 On 24 December 2016, Head of Developer Relations and community forum administrator Abhisek Devkota, a Cyanogen "core team" member, wrote that the community had lost its "last remaining advocate" within the company and its voice in Cyanogen Inc. and its software's future.
 He stated that while "that this most recent action from [Cyanogen Inc.] is definitely a death blow for CyanogenMod", the community had already begun taking the steps needed to fork the project under a new name and aimed to return to its grassroots origins while retaining professional approaches adopted during the Cyanogen Inc. era.
 Due to the negative connotations attached to Cyanogen Inc's conduct, as well as the scope for legal dispute, the forked project decided not to use the existing brand names "Cyanogen" or "CyanogenMod", which in any case belonged to the company.

+The company subsequently changed its focus from mobile operating system development to autonomous driving systems and changed its name to Cyngn Inc.